-Together with associated partners from regional business and government, the start-up and SME sector, additional financers and funders as well as ICT providers, the ERA-Net SES Focus initiative RegSys intends to establish an innovation eco-system, building bridges in the whole innovation chain.
+In its Associated Partner Program, Joint Programming Platform ERA-Net Smart Energy Systems (JPP SES) involves business and government institutions, the start-up and SME sector, additional financers and funders as well as ICT providers.
+By this, JPP SES intends to establish an innovation eco-system, building bridges in the entire innovation chain.

-- provide outreach beyond involved funding agencies to get good projects and consortia and multiply the results
+- provide outreach to attract promising project proposals and consortia and multiply the results

 - help start-ups and other candidates with limited experience to apply

-- act as technical enablers (e. g. by providing software modules)
+- act as technical enablers (e. g. by providing software modules or other resources)

 - support accompanying product development

-- help taking solutions developed in ERA-Net SES projects to practice
+- foster the uptake of solutions developed in JPP SES projects

-- provide aggregated input to ERA-Net SES program and projects.
+- provide aggregated input to the ERA-Net SES programme and projects.

 - meet valuable partners and build capacities

-- get early or even exclusive access to project results and latest knowledge
+- get early, exclusive access to project results and latest knowledge

-- attract funds to the region, its municipalities and companies
+- attract funds to their region, its municipalities and companies

 - link the region to international activities

-- mitigate risks of investments by early learning on trends and technologies
+- mitigate investment risks by early learning on trends and technologies

 - learn about visions and activities of the programme.